 This was a commission from Emergency Exit Arts to work with Colours of Redbridge, Ilford.
 What an amazing project to be invited to be a part of.

 The co-commissioning by the community members was a lovely process.
-The group were clear that they wanted a cycle-powered, kinetic sculpture, celebrating small things in nature and inspired by ideas around rebalance.
+The group were quite an ambitious group and clear that they wanted a cycle-powered, kinetic sculpture, celebrating small things in nature and inspired by ideas around rebalance.
 They had visions of a colourful abstract contraption; friendly, joyful and with lots of moving parts.

 The commission was for the Big Small Wonders street parade.
 The parade itself featured many community members carrying items they had designed and made.
 It brought together designers from across the UK and abroad and included work from Kinetika and an artist from STOMP!